 - Writing code to interface with different platforms

 - Identifying and fixing bugs

 There are many other jobs for a game programmer, but this list should give you an idea of how much they are needed for the game development process.
-From math skills to knowing every programming language possible, game developers are the core of any dev team.

 Here are just some of the tasks game designers will cover during game development:

 - Creating, developing, and fine-tuning dialogue, storylines, and backstory for the game and its characters